mavens-group/mavens-group.github.io/content/position/phd/index.md

 ---
 title: PhD Position
-summary: Join the MAVENs group at SRMIST for a PhD position in computational materials science.
+summary: Join the MAVENs Group at SRMIST for a PhD Position in Computational Condensed Matter Physics
 profile: false
 date: 2024-09-01
 show_date: false